Skip to Content

 Pro tip: If the wax stain has not completely disappeared, the garment shouldn’t be put in the dryer, otherwise the stain will really set in.
 Repeat the wax stain removal steps above while your garment is still wet from the wash.

-If you have an iron handy…
+How to Get Wax Out of Fabric if you have an iron handy…

-Harden the wax with ice, then remove surface wax with a credit card or dull knife.
-Place crayon stain between clean paper towels and press with a warm iron on the lowest setting.
-Replace paper towels regularly to absorb more wax and prevent transferring of stain.
 Once most of the wax is absorbed into the towel, sponge remaining stain with Persil® liquid laundry detergent, then blot with paper towel.
 Let dry, then wash with detergent in warmest water allowed by laundry care label.
 If color remains, re-launder with color safe bleach.

-If the stain is still there…
+If the wax stain is still there…

 If the wax stain already dried up…